As much as I love getting my hands dirty and creating something special from scratch, I have to admit that I love cake mix desserts.

 Just whisk the cake mix with oil, water and egg until you get a smooth batter.

-It’s easier to pipe this batter into your pan.
-If you don’t have a piping bag, you can use a Ziplock bag and snip the corner off.
+And it’s easier to pipe this batter into the pan.
+So if you don’t have a piping bag, use a Ziplock bag and snip the corner off.

 The glaze is a simple mix of powdered sugar, butter, and milk, but adding some fresh fruit juice will add flavor and a fantastic pop of color.